kbarnatchez/kbarnatchez.github.io.old/index.md

 ### Time

-[An excellent movie](https://www.imdb.com/title/tt2194499/) starring Rachel McAdams, Domnhall Gleeson and Bill Nighy, this movie starts as a romantic dramady before morphing into a heartwrenching father-son <> in its final act.
+[An excellent movie](https://www.imdb.com/title/tt2194499/) starring Rachel McAdams, Domnhall Gleeson and Bill Nighy, this movie starts as a romantic dramady before morphing into a heartwrenching father-son story in its final act.
 I cannot recommend it enough -- it's one of my favorite movies.